ilyadruzh/Distributed-Technologies/README.md

 ## Preface
 In this repository are collected my scientific, theoretical and practical research in the field of distributed technologies.

 __Notice__: Russian language is a main language for this repository.
 Sometimes I'll be writing some articles and descriptions in English.
 You can ask me why?
-English tech communities biggest then Russian.
-And English community have a lot of materials.
-All materials from that repo you can find in Internet.
-I'll be linking every description to source pdf, articles and any other resources.
+English tech communities are bigger then the Russian ones.
+I will give references to source pdf, articles and any other resources.

 ## Inroduction

-My name is Ilya.
-I'm software developer.
-Rust is my main programming language.
+My name is Ilya Druzhinin.
+I am a software developer at one of the biggest Russian IT System Integrator.
+We are developing blockchain solutions for Russian corporations and state-owned companies.
+We are using these technologies: Ethereum, Exonum, Hyperledger.

-My folder in GoogleDrive - [Blockchain Developer](https://drive.google.com/drive/u/0/folders/1SSQwOTq43j9yBWR9ua0sg3c1V5TzVIHG).
+My folder in Google Drive - [Blockchain Developer](https://drive.google.com/drive/u/0/folders/1SSQwOTq43j9yBWR9ua0sg3c1V5TzVIHG).
 Welcome to contribute!

 ## Recent News
 - __07 June 2018__: Translate "Polkadot.
 Validating on PoC 1" to Russian.
 [Link](polkadot/validating-on-poc-1.md)